 For example, a man who is hiding his true sexuality might make a point of discussing the attractiveness of female celebrities or coworkers, even though he is not genuinely attracted to them.
-On the same hand, he may genuinely like a girl and want to take her on a date, but have no sexual interest with her.
+Similarly, he may genuinely like a girl and want to take her on a date but have no sexual interest in her.

 This exaggerated interest in women can be understood through the psychological concept of impression management.
-Impression management is the process by which individuals try to control how others perceive them.
+Impression management is how individuals try to control how others perceive them.
 In this case, the guy is trying to create an image of himself as a heterosexual man by emphasizing his supposed attraction to women.
 This strategy may help him avoid uncomfortable questions or situations that could reveal his true feelings and identity.

 3) Avoiding Physical Contact with Men

 A third sign that a guy might be pretending to be straight is his avoidance of physical contact with other men.
-In many cultures, casual physical touch between friends or family members is normal, such as hugging, patting on the back, or leaning on one another.
+In many cultures, casual physical touch between friends or family members, such as hugging, patting the back, or leaning on one another, is normal.
 However, a man who is hiding his true sexuality might be uncomfortable with this type of contact, fearing it could reveal his genuine feelings of attraction or desire.
 For instance, he may shy away from participating in group hugs or become visibly tense when another man touches him, even in a friendly and non-sexual context.

 This avoidance of physical contact with men can be linked to a psychological phenomenon known as cognitive dissonance.
 Cognitive dissonance occurs when an individual experiences conflicting thoughts or feelings, leading to mental discomfort.

 In the case of a man pretending to be straight, he might feel a natural inclination for physical closeness with other men but also hold beliefs that such contact is inappropriate or indicative of his hidden sexuality.
-To reduce the discomfort caused by this conflict, he may avoid physical contact altogether.
+He may avoid physical contact altogether to reduce the discomfort caused by this conflict.

 It is important to recognize that individuals who avoid physical contact with others might do so for various reasons, and it's not always an indicator of their sexual orientation.
 However, in the context of other signs, it could be a clue that a man is struggling with his true feelings and identity.
 By understanding the possible reasons behind this behavior, we can offer compassion and support to those grappling with their sexuality and facing the challenges that come with self-acceptance.